hubjohnny/apps/README.md

-✅ Single Scoop Web Code Editor now has a thin caret.
+✅ <small>*Single Scoop Web Code Editor now has a thin caret.
 You asked for it - you got it!
 Added: Click a line number to mark a line of code.
-Shift+Alt+Arrow Down now duplicates the marked code block.
+Shift+Alt+Arrow Down now duplicates the marked code block.*</small>

 ---